mferri17/ros-thymio-simulation/README_short.txt

 Please note that the `arena` world used in the video has been slightly modified: obstacles have been added or moved in order to create a convenient environment for demonstrating the robots' behavior more easily.
-The world found in the source code (which you will find when executing it) is instead the original that has been provided us.
+However, the world in the source code (which you will find when executing it) is instead the original that has been provided us.